xorps/stock/README.md

 cargo build --release
 ```

-## Adding new subcommands to Cargo
+## Adding new subcommands to Stock

-Cargo is designed to be extensible with new subcommands without having to modify
+Stock is designed to be extensible with new subcommands without having to modify
-Cargo itself.
+Stock itself.
 See [the Wiki page][third-party-subcommands] for more details and
 a list of known community-developed subcommands.

 [third-party-subcommands]: https://github.com/rust-lang/cargo/wiki/Third-party-cargo-subcommands